vasspilka/reportier/README.md

 # -> "{\"new_user_registrations\": 1}"
 ```

-Tracker check if they have expired every time an item is added.
+Each time an item is added the tracker will check if they have expired.
-And they will reset and report when they relies that they have expired
+If they have they will report and reset.

 ## Persistence